Overview

 • Becomes breathless when eating or crying.

-• Always breathes rapidly or is short of breath.
+• Always breathes fast or is short of breath.

 Causes

-The exact causes of congenital heart defects are unclear.
-During the first six weeks of pregnancy, a baby's heart starts to form and beat.
+The exact causes of patent ductus arteriosus and other congenital heart defects are not clear.
+During the first six weeks of pregnancy, an unborn baby's heart starts to form and beat.
 The major blood vessels to and from the heart grow.
-It's during this time that certain heart defects may begin to develop.
+It's during this time that certain congenital heart defects may begin to develop.

-Before birth, a temporary opening called the ductus arteriosus is between the two main blood vessels leaving a baby's heart.
+Before birth, there is a temporary opening called the ductus arteriosus between the two main blood vessels leaving a baby's heart.
 Those vessels are the aorta and the pulmonary artery.
-The opening is necessary for a baby's blood flow before birth.
+The opening is needed for a baby's blood flow before birth.
 It moves blood away from a baby's lungs while they develop.
 The baby gets oxygen from the mother's blood.

 After birth, the ductus arteriosus is no longer needed.
 It usually closes within 2 to 3 days.
 But in some infants, the opening doesn't close.
 When it stays open, it's called a patent ductus arteriosus.